 - How can we make our content better?

-Take the plunge and invest in a way to process donations designed for online giving and unload PayPal.
-Your donors won’t have to leave your site to make a donation on PayPal.
-And with products like DoJiggy Payments your donors will no longer have to wait for merchant account approval or visit PayPal.
+Take the plunge and invest in a way to process donations designed for the best donor experience.
+Don’t make donors leave your donation site to make a donation on PayPal.
+With products like DoJiggy Payments your supporters will have a more seamless donor experience.
 Sign up and start accepting credit card payments – right on your DoJiggy websites, within minutes.

 Consult your test team with the following questions: